 3) Collection planning for sustainable aquatic species

-The Which Fish? campaign was officially announced in September 2019 during the EAZA Annual Conference in Valencia, Spain and will be launched in January 2020.
+The Which Fish? campaign was officially announced in September 2019 during the EAZA Annual Conference in Valencia, Spain and was launched in January 2020.
 More information about the campaign can be found on the Which Fish? campaign website: whichfish.eu

 By being informed, asking questions, learning how to better choose the fish we buy better according to labels, seasons, sizes and location of fishing, we can all make a difference.

 Disseminate information to your visitors with public events focused on sustainable sea food topic, campaign merchandize in your gift shop or by introducing sustainable species in the menu of your restaurants.
 Feel free to use the resource material provided on the campaign website to inspire your actions and share them on your social media.
 Review your institutional collection plan according to expert guidelines or the feeding plan of your animals to favour sustainable options.

 Everybody can help save marine species from over exploitation!